 More Luristan Swords

-.
-In 2015 I came across an extremely well preserved Luristan sword and a rather corroded one with only the handle left.
+In 2015 I became aware of an extremely well preserved Luristan sword and a rather corroded one with only the handle left.
 Below are pictures

 There are fake Luristan swords about.
 Not too many it appears, and probably not from many years ago.
 Anyway, all I can say is that I simply don't know for sure if the "Hermann" sword is genuine.
 For all kinds of indirect reasons (like it was too cheap to make a profit by faking it) I do believe that it is genuine.

 The "artemission" sword has perfectly preserved "lions" and is in generally in excellent condition, causing some suspicions.
 Fortunately, it could be X-rayed 2) .
 Here is a picture:

 |There are a few more X-rays and it appears that this sword is genuine.
 A little doubt remains, however.
 Look at the following pictures of a faked sword - and be careful if you consider getting one yourself.

 |The lions on the first sword certainly look more like frogs than

 lions but the artist must have made these animals deliberately in this shape.
 If he would have liked to make a naturalistic

 lion, he certainly would have had the ability to do so.

 The "lions" are in perfect conditions.
 So how were they made?
 I have pondered this question already here and won't go into it again.
 The sword, however, makes clear that the two lions, while quite similar, do not come from the same "mold" or form used for alleged swaging, just look at the picture below where one lion has been turned to allow a direct comparison: